NasiraRiaz/LinguaCareMobileApp/README.md

 Here's a visual representation of the LinguaCare AI app's user interface after the completion of Week 1:

 ![LinguaCare AI Week 1 UI](screenshots/week1_ui.png)
-*(Self-note: Ensure you have a file named `week1_ui.png` inside a folder named `screenshots` in your project root for this to display correctly on GitHub.)*

 ---